giulianopz/lfcs/domains/5-service-configuration/g.md

 This will show the dependent units, with target units recursively expanded.
 To expand all dependent units recursively, pass the --all flag:
 `systemctl list-dependencies --all nginx.service`

-Finally, to see the low-level details of the unit’s settings on the system, you can use the show option:
+Finally, to see the low-level details of the unit's settings on the system, you can use the show option:
 `systemctl show nginx.service`

 This will give you the value of each parameter being managed by systemd.

 ### Modifying Unit Files

-If you need to make a modification to a unit file, systemd allows you to make changes from the systemctl command itself so that you don’t have to go to the actual disk location.
+If you need to make a modification to a unit file, systemd allows you to make changes from the systemctl command itself so that you don't have to go to the actual disk location.

 To add a unit file snippet, which can be used to append or override settings in the default unit file, simply call the edit option on the unit:
 `sudo systemctl edit nginx.service`